GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The cleaner and nicer the program, the faster it's going to run.
-And if it doesn't, it'll be easy to make it fast.
+> ### Since 1954, the raw speed of computers, as measured by the time it takes to do an addition, increased by a factor of 10,000.
+That means an algorithm that once took 10 minutes to perform can now be done 15 times a second.
 >
-> ~ *Joshua Bloch*
+> ~ *Maurice Wilkes*

 ---
 ## 🏎 Quick Facts